 Guidelines and Protocols

-- Part Six of DDAP’s Treatment Manual for the period July 1, 2015 to June 30, 2020 (effective July 1, 2015 and revised January 2016) addresses special population requirements, including requirements for overdose survivors.
+- Part Five of DDAP’s Treatment Manual for the period July 1, 2015 to June 30, 2020 (effective July 1, 2015 and revised January 2016 and July 2018) addresses special population requirements, including requirements for overdose survivors.

 - The Opioid Threat in Pennsylvania Joint Intelligence Report from the U.S. Drug Enforcement Agency (Philadelphia Division) and PittPharmacy provides an analysis of the opioid crisis via three components: supply, demand, and impact.
 Multiple data sources are used to clearly identify the impact of the epidemic via statistics at a county and statewide level.

 - Contact information for SCAs.

 In the spring of 2018 and 2019, DDAP and DOH hosted regional Warm Hand-off Summits.
 The purpose of each summit was to bring together stakeholders from the public and private sectors across a range of disciplines to learn from experts and one another.
 In 2019, practical examples of successful warm hand-off tools and pathways built on the success of the prior year’s summits.

 The regions for each summit are identified on the map below: